 If an LDAP Search is used to retrieve additional attributes, and you entered "displayName" on the Additional Attributes box, then for an authenticated user with displayName set to "Jane Doe", the RRT ~K20::User,%displayName%~ will be replaced by ”Jane Doe”.

 Special Set Replacement Tag Names (SSRTN)

-This component supports the Date/Time tag names listed below:
+This component supports all the Date/Time tag names listed in the following table:

 |%p||Current locale’s A.M./P.M. indicator for 12-hour clock|